Aalavandhan: Re-release

 Following the film's positive response at the 2016 Fantastic Fest, a digitally restored version was announced.
-On 25 January 2023, it was announced that the film would release in over 1000 screens, although no release date was provided.
-In November 2023, Thanu announced that the film is released on December 8, 2023.

-Alternate cut

 In April 2021, Thanu announced that he would release a re-edited version of Aalavandhan.
+In late January 2023, it was announced that the film would release in over 1000 screens, although no release date was provided.
+The film was eventually released on December 8, 2023, and besides being digitally remastered, was shorter than the original theatrical cut by around 50 minutes.

 Legacy

 The song "Kadavul Paathi Mirugam Paathi" inspired a 2015 film of same name directed by Raaj Menon.

 According to director Anurag Kashyap, the American filmmaker Quentin Tarantino told him the animated sequence in Aalavandhan inspired a similar sequence of his film Kill Bill: Volume 1 (2003).